nanakoohashi/Statistics/Theory.md

   - **Variance**:   σ^2 = Var(X) = n.k.(N-k)(n-n)/N^2(N-1)
 ### Normal distribution ≡ Gaussian Distribution
 A continuous probability distribution characterized by a bell-shaped pdf and is symmetric around the mean, µ.
+- 68% of the population is within 1 standard deviation of the mean of hte normal distribution.